 I was inspired to arrange this instrumental version of Paul McCartney’s wonderful tune, Blackbird.
 The intro was inspired by something I saw Martin Taylor play.
 I asked him about the intro, and chuckling, asked him if I could steal it for my own use.
 He said, “Sure, I stole it from Johnny Smith”.
 Martin and I shared a number of such stories in that time period around 2011.

 This is a favorite solo guitar piece that I learned a long time ago.
-I think I was fifteen when the Yes album, Roundabout came out, which offered this tune by Steve Howe.
+I think I was fifteen when the Yes album, Fragile came out, which included this tune by Steve Howe.
 He was one of my favorite guitarists at that impressionable age, so I immediately took on the task of figuring out how it play it.
 It remains in my repertoire to this day.
 My version of it has probably evolved a little over the years.

 This is a little piece of a demo that I recorded, featuring vocalist Chrissy Faith.
 Chrissy was a popular and highly employed backup singer in the 80s and 90s and nominated for best rock vocalist for a voice over she did in the movie, No Small Affair.
 She went on to singing jazz where we hooked up in Portland, OR in 2000-2001.
 This piece also features my good friends Gary Irvine on drums and Dan Davis on bass.